mredenti/ModernCMake/slides/episodes/variables.md

   Scopes created by add_subdirectory() or custom function call Top level scope is the CACHE, can serve as global variables.
 Values are kept between runs.
-  Can prepopulate the cache variables with -D<var>=<val> on the command line -->
+  Can prepopulate the cache variables with -D<var>=<val> on the command line

+  One of the most confusing aspects of CMake is the scoping of variables.
+-->

 \vspace{0.5cm}